- Anger has a corrosive effect — it is a “fight” against present-moment reality, a refusal to accept what is.

 - It directs focus outward to identifiable, external scapegoats (individuals, groups, institutions).
 It is almost always easier and more comfortable to focus on the actions of others than it is to focus on oneself.

 Resentment is closely related to anger.
 Resentments are negative feelings, basically ill will, toward someone or something that emanates from the past.
 Resentment is the re-experiencing of past injustices — real or perceived — and the old feelings of anger connected to them.
 Resentments form when people get angry toward a person, institution, or situation, and steadfastly hold on to that anger.

 Some people hold resentments for many years, refusing to let go of them.
-Over time, whatever caused the original anger and led to the resentment may be forgotten, while the resentment remains, like a still-smoldering ember left after the flames of a fire die down.
-The fire no longer rages, but the ember remains hot and at risk of the fire to reignite until it is extinguished.
+Over time, whatever caused the original anger and led to the resentment may be forgotten, while the resentment remains like a still-smoldering ember left after the flames of a fire die down.
+The fire no longer rages, but the ember remains hot and the fire is at risk of reigniting until it is extinguished.

 There is a saying that when you resent somebody, you become his or her slave.
-The stronger the resentment is, the more time you spend thinking about it, caught up in the anger connected to it.
+The stronger the resentment is, the more time you spend thinking about it and being caught up in the anger connected to it.
 This is a form of mental, emotional, and spiritual bondage.
-Ultimately, the person holding the resentment is the one who suffers most.
-Consistent with the 12-step adage, “Holding a resentment is like drinking poison and waiting for the other person to die.”
+Ultimately, the person holding the resentment is the one who suffers the most.
+Consistent with the 12-step adage, “Holding resentment is like drinking poison and waiting for the other person to die.”